configify/aapconfig_testing/README.md

 # Configuring new test environment

-THese are the rough steps that would be required:
+These are the rough steps that would be required:

 1. Deploy desired version of AAP
 1. If new dev box: